sciZer0/7/v/README.md

 Through a fair airdrop excluding the multi-accounting.

-*I have an idea on how to cheaply get over 100,000,000 unique people with their Public Addresses, and how about 2,000,000 of those people might become a powerful driving-force of the blockchain.*
+*I have an idea on how to cheaply get over 100,000,000 unique people with their Public Addresses, and how about 2,000,000 of those people might become an especially powerful driving force of the blockchain.*

 <h1>3 &nbsp Over 50,000 TPS</h1>